-The EU B@B awards in a framework of the European Business Awards for the Environment has been established to acknowledge outstanding performance.
+The European Business Awards for the Environment have also been established to acknowledge outstanding performance.

 The EU biodiversity overseas is exceptionally rich.
 The Biodiversity and Ecosystem Services in Territories of European Overseas (BEST) initiative contributes towards a swifter, easier access to funding for the protection of biodiversity and the sustainable use of ecosystem services.

 We depend upon "ecosystem services" provided by nature for free.
 Services like freshwater, fertile soil, clean air, fisheries and timber.
 Setting a price on natural capital may appear callous.
 If we can demonstrate the value of nature in economic terms, it can help everyone reach decisions that consider the full costs and benefits of the proposed use of an ecosystem, rather than just the costs that enter markets in the form of private goods.
 The EU supports the Economics of Ecosystems and Biodiversity initiative, both within the EU and in developing countries.

 A legal framework exists for countries all over the world to protect biodiversity together: the European Union is a party to the Convention on Biological Diversity, its commitments are reflected in the EU Biodiversity Strategy and the European Commission is encouraging synergies with other conventions.